 In relation to the first derogation listed, the level of consent required is even greater than in relation to standard GDPR processing, as data exporters must make additional efforts to make data subjects aware of the risks of transferring to third countries.
 This high threshold, combined with the risk that consent could be withdrawn at any time, resulted in the EDPB concluding that it “might prove not to be a feasible long term solution for transfers to third countries”.

 For transfers based on a necessity to perform a contract, the 2018 Guidance notes that the necessity test requires a “close and substantial connection between the data transfer and the purposes of the contract”.
 So, for example, a decision by a company to outsource its HR functions to a third country would not be sufficiently “necessary” because there is an insufficient link between the performance of the employment contract with the data subject and the transfer.
-The ICO guidance states that necessity here means “that you cannot perform the core purpose of the contract or the core purpose of the steps needed to enter into the contract, without making the restricted transfer”.
+Guidance published by the UK ICO states that necessity here means “that you cannot perform the core purpose of the contract or the core purpose of the steps needed to enter into the contract, without making the restricted transfer”.

-In terms of transfers necessary for important reasons of public interests, the UK ICO (in the context of the post-Brexit UK GDPR regime) recently ruled that transfers by UK-based firms to the Securities and Exchange Commission in the US for regulatory compliance purposes would meet the standard of a transfer for an important reason of public interests.
-While the ICO noted that this decision would remain under review, it does open up the possibility that more regulatory authorities could take this approach to facilitate regulatory oversight in other jurisdictions, including the UK in the event that an adequacy decision is not granted by the EU Commission.
+In terms of transfers necessary for important reasons of public interests, in September 2020 the UK ICO (in the context of the post-Brexit UK GDPR regime) ruled that transfers by UK-based firms to the Securities and Exchange Commission in the US for regulatory compliance purposes would meet the standard of a transfer for an important reason of public interests.
+While the ICO noted that this decision would remain under review, it does open up the possibility that more regulatory authorities could take this approach to facilitate regulatory oversight in other jurisdictions, particularly while the GDPR and UK GDPR regimes remain aligned and this decision may be persuasive to EU regulators.

 Finally, there is an exception for organisations to make one-off transfers that are in their compelling legitimate interest.
-According to the ICO, this exception is strictly limited by virtue of it being a “last resort”, and a data exporter must first rule out the application of all other exceptions under Article 49.
+According to the ICO, this exception is strictly limited by virtue of it being available only in “truly exceptional circumstances”, and a data exporter must first rule out the application of all other exceptions under Article 49.
 It is not sufficient to merely give the other exceptions due consideration.
 So if, for example, a data exporter could obtain consent instead with some additional effort or investment, then that option must be pursued.
 The legitimate interest relied on must be compelling – a higher standard than for ordinary data processing, and data exporters must carry out a balancing exercise to weigh their interests against the impact on the rights and freedoms of data subjects.
 There is also an obligation to inform the relevant supervisory authority, which may deter organisations from relying on this exception.

 A New Interpretation for Article 49?

-While made in his person capacity, the recent comments of Prof. Dr. von Danwitz have shed doubt on the perceived limitations of relying on Article 49, and suggest there may be a more expansive approach taken by the CJEU in the future.
-Speaking at an event organised by the German Federal Ministry of the Interior for Data Protection Day, von Danwitz noted that the reason for the immediate invalidation of the EU-US Privacy Shield in Schrems II was because there were Article 46 safeguards and Article 49 derogations to “cover the absence of an adequacy decision”.
+While made in his personal capacity, the recent comments of Prof. Dr. von Danwitz have shed doubt on the perceived limitations of relying on Article 49, and suggest there may be a more expansive approach taken by the CJEU in the future.
+Speaking at an event organised by the German Federal Ministry of the Interior for Data Protection Day last year, von Danwitz noted that the reason for the immediate invalidation of the EU-US Privacy Shield in Schrems II was because there were Article 46 safeguards and Article 49 derogations to “cover the absence of an adequacy decision”.

 Von Danwitz went on to suggest that Article 49 may be relied on when SCCs are not possible because a processing operation in a third country cannot comply with the clauses under applicable national law.
 He noted that reliance on Article 49 may be particularly convenient for intra-group transfers, and that even with the limitations of necessity in Article 49, there is “sufficient scope for action”.
 He did not expand any further on his views, noting that the issue may come before the CJEU in the future.
 However, the comments made should add support to an assessment that Article 49 is not as narrow as previously thought, particularly when dealing with transfers within a company or group of companies.

-Due to a heavy reliance on SCCs and transfer mechanisms such the EU-US Privacy Shield, little attention has been given to Article 49 derogations and how they may be properly harnessed by organisations.
-While we wait for the new model SCCs to be published and organisations begin to think about how to incorporate them, consideration should be given to whether any transfer operations could be covered by an Article 49 derogation.
-If so, this could save organisations a significant amount in financial and administrative costs.
-It seems the EDPB will take the approach that Article 49 derogations, like adequacy decisions, pre-empt the need to implement supplementary measures, although we await final guidance on this following the public consultation.
+Due to a heavy reliance on SCCs and transfer mechanisms such as the former EU-US Privacy Shield, little attention has been given to Article 49 derogations and how they may be properly harnessed by organisations.
+While the new model SCCs will likely remain the mechanism of choice for most organisations for their data transfer operations, consideration should be given to whether any transfer operations could be covered by an Article 49 derogation.
+If so, this could save organisations a significant amount in financial and administrative costs, particularly as it seems the EDPB have taken the approach that Article 49 derogations, like adequacy decisions, pre-empt the need to implement supplementary measures.